nrdufour/nemoworld.info-before-2016/_posts/2005-07-21-the-right-to-pay-not-to-listen.md

 And how many time you have bought a CD album with 10-20 songs and thought that in fact only 2 are good and the other can be put in the trash ?

-Basicely you pay to have the right to listen, and I think it should the reverse : you listen and <strong>then</strong> you can pay, or you should even pay what do you want !
+Basicely you pay to have the right to listen, and I think it should the reverse : you listen and **then** you can pay, or you should even pay what do you want !
 Oh this album is average lets give $5.
 Oh this album rocks, let’s give $15 !

 It’s perhaps a bit utopic but it should be like that.
 Do you have to pay to see painting in a museum ? (in fact yes, but it’s for the maintenance work).